AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-events-messages/04-queue-storage-send-receive.md

 1. Press **ctrl+s** to save the file, then continue with the exercise.

-### Add code to update a message and list the results
+### Task 7: Add code to update a message and list the results

 1. Locate the **// ADD CODE TO UPDATE A MESSAGE AND LIST MESSAGES** comment and add the following code directly after the comment.
 Be sure to review the code and comments.